thiswillbeyourgithub/mini_LiTOY/README.md

 * Made to be extensible
 * Supports callbacks

-# Questions
+# FAQ

 ### What is LiTOY?
 [LiTOY](https://github.com/thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You) was a personal project.
-The idea is to dump all your TODOs in one place, then rank them using ELO scores based on how important they are and of how fast they are.
+The idea is to dump all your TODOs in one place, then rank them using the mean ELO scores of question answer.
+The default questions are `Which is more important to you?` and `Which takes the less time?` but you can use anything you like instead!

 ### Why make mini_LiTOY?
 mini_LiTOY's idea is to keep the code idea but this time in a minimalist python script.
 As long as the user takes care of storing the tasks in a text files, the LiTOY algorithm will update an output json based on the score.
 The first use for this will be to rank my [Omnivore](https://github.com/omnivore-app/omnivore) reading queue by downloading titles of articles to read via their API, then uploading the ELO score as a label.
 This can be found in the examples folder.